 This pioneering agricultural extension model is implemented in collaboration with partner organizations to maximize scale, and we continuously experiment, iterate, and gather evidence on impact to improve service delivery and demonstrate our value.

 Small changes in agricultural practices can substantially improve productivity and profitability.
 However, offering farmers standardized agricultural advice has limited effectiveness due to variation in local conditions and farmer characteristics.
 Traditional extension systems have been unable to incorporate and disseminate this information to farmers, in part due to the high costs of operating in rural areas.

-In developed countries, precision agriculture technologies are transforming agricultural production by allowing farmers to better target inputs and management decisions to local conditions.
-In developing countries, most precision agriculture technologies are beyond the reach of most farmers.
+In developed countries, new technologies are transforming agricultural production by allowing farmers to better target inputs and management decisions to local conditions.
+In developing countries, many of these technologies are beyond the reach of individual farmers.
 However, several technological innovations have created new opportunities to provide customized information to farmers: